• TETON TESTED

 Large Mooncool E-Bike Battery

-The Large Battery Tucks in Behind the Seat of the Mooncool TK1 Fat Tire E-Trike | Photo Greg Von Doersten Mountain Weekly News
+The Externally Mounted 14.5Ah Battery on the Mooncool TK1 Fat Tire | Photo Greg Von Doersten Mountain Weekly News

 The 14.5Ah battery pack is externally mounted to the seat tube for quick removal and off-bike charging.
 I think it’s a smart placement on the bike that preserves the sleek look of standard-width tubing and doesn’t interrupt the general aesthetic.
 Mooncool claims the range on a single charge clocks in around 30-45 miles, but that will depend on assist level, rider weight, and any additional cargo.
 Trikes are best suited for short trips around town anyway so the range shouldn’t be a problem for most users.